Hey, what’s up, guys?

-And that is such a broad diversity of subjects; there’s no possible way to choose one-two or even three primes that really gets the job done in every scenario.
+And that is such a broad diversity of subjects; there’s no possible way to choose one-two or even three primes that gets the job done in every scenario.

-35 zoomed-in enough; you can put a person in the shot and get a nice environmental portrait.
+35 zoomed-in is enough; you can put a person in the shot and get a nice environmental portrait.

 F 2.8, for me, is plenty of apertures to get great bokeh and drop off if you want to isolate them against the background, and more so if you’re shooting with something like a seminar.

-You can film it at full frame, and you’ll get a 16-millimeter field of view which is super wide but very functional for fast running style shots where you want some landscape in it.
+You can film it at full frame, and you’ll get a 16-millimeter field of view which is super wide but very functional for fast-running style shots where you want some landscape in it.

 And I found that it does tend to sort of overload gimbals and steady cams and overloads my shoulders after a long day of shooting.